USS Iowa (BB-61): Reserve Fleet and museum ship (1990–present)

 On 13 May 2010, the Navy announced it would reopen the bidding process, citing HSMPS's lack of progress as the reason.
 On 24 May 2010 the Federal Register officially reopened the bidding process for USS Iowa to a California-based city or non-profit organization.

-On 18 November 2010, the Port of Los Angeles Harbor Commissioners voted unanimously on a resolution to support Berth 87 as the future home of USS Iowa, clearing the way for The Pacific Battleship Center to send its completed application to the Navy.
+On 18 November 2010, the Port of Los Angeles Harbor Commissioners voted unanimously on a resolution to support Berth 87 as the future home of USS Iowa, clearing the way for the PBC to send its completed application to the Navy.
 On 6 September 2011, USS Iowa was awarded to Pacific Battleship Center for placement at the Port of Los Angeles.
 After rehabilitation at the Port of Richmond, California (beginning in October 2011), she was towed to and eventually berthed in the Port of Los Angeles.

 Starting in December 2011, USS Iowa was open for weekend tours.
 The Battleship Expo at the Port of Richmond included shipboard access and other exhibits such as 16-inch shells, a short film about the battleship, and other exhibits.
 On 30 April 2012, USS Iowa was officially donated to the Pacific Battleship Center in Los Angeles by the United States Navy.

 Iowa began her journey to the Port of Los Angeles on 26 May 2012 under tow by four Crowley Maritime tugboats.
-After being anchored off the Southern California coast to have her hull scrubbed to remove any invasive species or contaminants, on 9 June 2012 she was permanently docked in San Pedro at Berth 87, along the Main Channel, directly south of the World Cruise Center.
-The museum opened to the public on 7 July, under the direction and control of Pacific Battleship Center.
+After being anchored off the Southern California coast to have her hull scrubbed to remove any invasive species or contaminants, on 9 June 2012, she was permanently docked in San Pedro at Berth 87, along the Main Channel, directly south of the World Cruise Center.
+The museum opened to the public on 7 July, under the direction and control of PBC.

 Awards

 Iowa earned nine battle stars for World War II service and two for Korean War service.
-She has also earned the following awards:
+She has also earned these awards: